Offchain Oracle Workers

 Motivation for Offchain Oracle Workers

-When the Creditcoin Oracle provisions data from one chain to another there are three transactions that must be submitted by the user or DApp builder:
+When the Creditcoin Oracle provisions data from one chain to another, there are two transactions involved:

 The first transaction must always be submitted by the end user.
-However, transactions 2 and 3 can be initiated by the DApp builders on behalf of their users.
-This is preferable for several reasons:
+However, the second transaction can be initiated by an off-chain worker on behalf of the user.
+Using an off-chain worker provides significant UX and technical benefits:

 Designing an Offchain Oracle Worker